Installing Datadog on Mesos with DC/OS

 Monitoring additional services with custom configs

 For services that demand a bit more specificity in their configuration (for instance, a database that requires a password to access metrics), you can create monitoring configuration templates that Datadog will apply whenever it detects the service running on a node in your cluster.
-For production use, you will likely want to use a key-value store such as etcd or Consul to manage these templates for you.
-To demonstrate the basics of Autodiscovery, though, here we’ll walk through a simple example using configuration templates stored in a directory on the host that is mounted by the Datadog Agent container.
+For information about creating custom configuration templates, including guidance on using a key-value store to securely manage them, see our Autodiscovery documentation.

 Now that you’re collecting metrics from your containerized services along with the underlying infrastructure, you can set sophisticated alerts, correlate metrics between systems, and build comprehensive dashboards that bring together data from all your core systems.
 You can also conduct open-ended exploration of your metrics and infrastructure to surface new insights.